In Search Of Yummy-ness

 • Ground Nutmeg: I used pre-ground nutmeg, but you can grate a whole nutmeg on a microplane grater if you prefer to.
 Omit if you dislike the flavour.

-• Cornstarch: This helps to create filling texture similar to apple pie.
+• Cornstarch: This helps to create a filling texture similar to apple pie.

 • All-purpose Flour: This helps hold the topping together and adds to the overall texture.
 Whole wheat flour should work as a substitute, but I have not tested that myself.